 Truzaar Dordi is a multiple award-winning researcher and doctoral candidate in Sustainability Management at the University of Waterloo, working in the fields of climate finance, energy policy, and risk management.
 His research examines financial system stability along a low-carbon transition, which is necessary for safeguarding societal welfare against the high costs of inaction.
 Specifically, he is interested in the systemic consequences of a low-carbon transition in asset pricing of equity investments.

 Truzaar holds a Masters in Sustainability Management from the University of Waterloo where his research examined the burgeoning fossil-fuel divestment movement.
-Since, Truzaar has worked on sustainable capacity building for small and medium enterprise in the Waterloo region, stakeholder simulations of infrastructure projects like Canadian pipelines, the design of a national climate finance strategy, and on flood risk management.
-He has sat on the executive committees of Sustainable Youth Canada, Sierra Youth, Fossil Free UW, and the Canadian Society for Ecological Economics and is the director for Waterloo Sustainable Development Group’s (WSDG) Impact Investing Division.
-Truzaar is the recipient of the 2018 Energy Council of Canada Energy Policy Research Fellowship, 2018 Ivey Sustainability Fellowship, and 2018/2019 Ontario Graduate Scholarship, awarded for his work on financial stability.
+Since Truzaar has worked on policy recommendations for a national climate finance strategy, stakeholder simulations of energy infrastructure projects like Canadian pipelines, responses to the Coronavirus pandemic by Canadian banks, and on flood risk governance.
+He has sat on the executive committees of Sustainable Youth Canada, Sierra Youth, Fossil Free UW, and the Canadian Society for Ecological Economics and has provided strategic advice on partnerships and the sustainable development goals to several regional initiatives, including the Impact Alliance and the EcoMarket.
+Truzaar currently serves as the Vice President Communication for the Canadian Society for Ecological Economics.